amitibo/AUVSI/README.md

 3. Setup the network: the ground station communicates with airborne computer through a router (this is done in order to avoid the need to setup a static IP).
 Find the IP of the airborne platform, can be done directly
+4. Download some drone images (size 4000x3000) to some folder and create the 'AUVSI_CV_DATA' environment variable and set it to this folder path.
+This is used by the image_processing project and the simulation camera.